Social Democratic Alliance (UK)

 The Social Democratic Alliance (SDA) was a political organisation in the United Kingdom.
+Founded in 1975 as an anti-communist group within the Labour Party, it was dissolved following the establishment of the Social Democratic Party in 1981.

 Foundation

 The group was founded in June 1975 by councillors and other individuals on the right wing of the Labour Party.
 Peter Stephenson, the editor of Socialist Commentary, became its chairman.
 The group claimed to stand in the tradition of Hugh Gaitskell's Campaign for Democratic Socialism, and claimed the support of Cabinet members Roy Jenkins and Reg Prentice.
 It initially focussed on anti-communism, and on supporting Labour MPs who backed the government's economic strategy against deselection attempts.

 Activities in the 1970s

 At the party conference, the group accused eleven members of Labour's National Executive Committee of being communist sympathisers.
 This position was disowned by Jenkins and by Shirley Williams, and as a result, Stephenson resigned and called for the group to be disbanded.
 He was replaced by Roger Fox, while Douglas Eden and Stephen Haseler became the organisation's secretaries.
 They built links with the Trade Union Education Centre for Democratic Socialism and the Common Cause industry pressure group.
 They won publicity the following year by publishing a list of Labour MPs they alleged were linked with communist organisations, including Michael Foot, Tony Benn and Neil Kinnock.
-Further similar allegations led the founders of the Campaign for Labour Victory to explicitly avoid any links, although they did achieve coverage in Conservative supporting newspapers during the 1979 general election campaign.
+Further similar allegations led the founders of the Campaign for Labour Victory to explicitly avoid any links, although they did achieve coverage in Conservative-supporting newspapers during the 1979 general election campaign.
 The group also called for voters not to support the Labour candidate in Liverpool at the 1979 European Parliament election.